 “Any time you play digital music in your restaurant, whether downloaded or streamed, copyright laws apply and you need to pay for Public Performance Licenses (PPL) from the appropriate Performance Rights Organizations.”– Cloudcover Music

 Pricing: starting at $3/mo, or in app purchases: $2.99 (1) to $3.99 (5) playlist.

 TLDR: Based out of Japan and they only do Japanese music.

 Google: 48MB, 3.1 stars, 7 reviews

-- Do they offer anything specific for Japanese restaurants?
+- Do they offer anything specifically for Japanese restaurants?
 Yes, and unlike all the other services listed, this company is a Japanese (Osaka, Japan) based company that specializes in Japanese music.

 Some of the tracks played are by: well, by nobody you would know because from what I understand, the major difference with Nash is that all of their music are original tracks.

 Notes: the founder of Nash music is Yoshinari Nashiki, so if you are an American, you might think “Nash” is short for Nashville.
 If you thought that, it’s actually short for “Nashiki.”
 As for their app, it’s very web 1.0 in regards to the visual design/UI, but it’s a fairly easy app to use.
 I should also note that I think this service would be great for YouTuber’s and other content creators.

 TLDR: a very aesthetically pleasing experience with a solid service.